-Associate of Science (AS) Degree 96-102 credits
+Associate of Science (AS) Degree - Preparation for Transfer to Oregon State University 96-99 credits

-The Associate of Science (Forestry/OSU emphasis) fulfills many of the lower division requirements of a Bachelor of Science in forest management from Oregon State University, Corvallis.
+The Associate of Science (Forestry/OSU emphasis) fulfills many of the lower division requirements of a Bachelor of Science in forest management from Oregon State University - Corvallis.
 Other universities' requirements for a forest management degree will be similar.
 Course requirements for other majors in forestry at Oregon State University and other universities will differ.
-Students planning to transfer to any university forestry program must meet with a COCC Forest Resources Technology Program advisor to discuss current transfer requirements.
+Students planning to transfer to any university forestry program should meet with a COCC Forest Resources Technology program advisor to discuss current transfer requirements.

 This information reflects an accurate picture of OSU requirements at the time of approval, using the OSU catalog, advisors and web resources for consultation.
 However, degree requirements can and do change.
-OSU has made no guarantee about the accuracy of requirements in this AS degree; determination of the status of transfer status is made on a course by course basis at the point of admission to OSU.
+OSU has made no guarantee about the accuracy of requirements in this AS degree; determination of transfer status is made on an individual course basis at the point of admission to OSU.

-Writing I WR 121 English Composition 4
+Writing I WR 121 Academic Composition 4

 Writing II WR 227 Technical Writing 4

 Writing III SP 111 Fundamentals of Public Speaking 4

 Mathematics MTH 112 Trigonometry 4

 Fitness HHP 295 Health and Fitness 3

 No more than two courses (or lecture/lab combinations) from any one department may be used by a student to satisfy the Perspectives category of the core.
 GEO courses listed under Physical Science are considered to be from a different department than GEO courses listed under any other Perspective category.
-Choose from the OSU Baccalaureate Core Courses listed on pages 241-242 the following: one Biological Science lecture/lab combination, one Cultural Diversity, one Literature and the Arts, one Physical Science lecture/lab combination, one Social Processes and Institutions, one Western Culture, one Difference, Power and Discrimination, plus one additional lecture/lab combination from either Physical Science or Biological Science.
+Choose from the OSU Baccalaureate Core Courses listed on pages 246-247 the following: one Biological Science lecture/lab combination, one Cultural Diversity, one Literature and the Arts, one Physical Science lecture/lab combination, one Social Processes and Institutions, one Western Culture, one Difference, Power and Discrimination, plus one additional lecture/lab combination from either Physical Science or Biological Science.

 Physical Science Met by Program Requirements

 Biological Science Met by Program Requirements

 Physical or Biological Science Met by Program Requirements

 Western Culture 3-4

 Cultural Diversity 4

 Literature and the Arts 3-4

-Social Processes and Institutions
+Social Processes and Institutions Met by Program Requirements

-FORESTRY PROGRAM REQUIREMENTS
+FORESTRY P PROGRAM REQUIREMENTS

 BI 101 General Biology: Cells & Genes 4-5

 or BI 212 Biology of Plants II

 CH 221 General Chemistry I 5

 CH 222 General Chemistry II 5

 EC 201 Microeconomics 4

 FOR 111 Forestry Perspectives 4

 FOR 208 Soils: Sustainable Ecosystems 4

 FOR 230A Map, Compass and GPS 3

 FOR 230B Forest Surveying 3

-FOR 240A Forest Ecology 3
+FOR 240A Forest Ecology 3 3 3

 FOR 240B Wildlife Ecology 3

 FOR 241A Field Dendrology 3

 FOR 241B Dendrology 3

-FOR 235 Resource Measurements 4
+FOR 235 Resource Measurements 3

 FOR 236 Aerial Photo 3

 GEOG 265 Geographic Information Systems 4

 MTH 241 Calculus for Management and Social Science 4

 MTH 243 Introduction to Probability and Statistics I 4

 MTH 244 Introduction to Probability and Statistics II 4